To increase the impact vaccines on global health, efforts should be concentrated in two areas:

 Besides targeting prevention programs more towards early age and reducing young children’s mortality through better planning and implementation of the primary series immunizations, newborns could benefit more from vaccines even before they establish their own immunity.
 During this period (usually until 4 to 6 months of age), infants are exposed to several pathogens.
 Vaccinating pregnant women during the third trimester against these pathogens induces immunity in the mother and, through the transplacental transfer of antibodies, in the newborn baby (Rappuoli et al. 2014).

-2. Including in decision-making methods capturing the full benefits of vaccination reaching well into a child’s life through adulthood, positively affecting the wider community and ultimately national economies (Berkley 2014, Barnighausen et al. 2014a)
+Including methods capturing the full benefits of vaccination in decision-making reaching well into a child’s life through adulthood, positively affecting the wider community and ultimately national economies (Berkley 2014, Barnighausen et al. 2014a)

 Besides the health-related implications, the resulting life-long and chronic sequelae have a very serious impact on the capacity of children to become economically independent, greatly impacting on their personal development and on the wealth of the communities they belong to (Guerrant et al. 2013).